 - Hard light can create energetic, three-dimensional effects.

-- The intensity of the hard light source decreases slightly with increasing distance.
-Therefore, you can effectively illuminate an object with a lamp located at some distance.
+The intensity of the hard light source decreases slightly with increasing distance.
+Therefore, you can effectively illuminate an object with a lamp located at some length.

 Disadvantages of Hard Light